antoine-crettenand/Polyphonic-Software-Synthesizer/README.md

     - OscComponent
     - WaveformVisualizerComponent
 ## Installation
 If you want only to use the already built plugins and not the all JUCE project, please go to the [next section](#Download).
+To launch the project, please first install [JUCE](https://juce.com/get-juce/download).
+After that, you will have to have either [XCode](https://apps.apple.com/ch/app/xcode/id497799835?mt=12) for Mac users or [Visual Studio](https://visualstudio.microsoft.com/) for Windows.
+You can then clone this github repository.
+To launch the project you will have to execute the COM418.jucer file, a Projucer window will appear.
+Click then on the Xcode or Visual Code icon on the top of the window.
+To execute the project so that the plugin runs on your DAW, you will have to select the right version (VST3/AU), make sure to be on release mode and then build the project.
+These steps may slightly change with the DAW or the OS you have selectioned.
+Here is an example for MacOSX with garageBand:

 ## Download
 To only download the VST3 and AU plugins, please click on the following [link](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fantoine-crettenand%2FPolyphonic-Software-Synthesizer%2Ftree%2Frelease%2Fplugins).
-Then make sure to place them in the correct directory w.r.t. your OS :
+Then make sure to place them in the correct directory with respect to your OS :

 | Plugin type | MacOSX                              | Windows                            |
 |-------------|-------------------------------------|------------------------------------|
 | AU          | ~/Library/Audio/Plug-Ins/Components | Not supported                      |
 | VST3        | ~/Library/Audio/Plug-Ins/VST3       | C:\Program Files\Common Files\VST3 |

-## Synthesizer controls
+You will find two versions of each: the standard one and the light one.
+The difference between them is that the light version do not contain the Wave visualization, because it could cause for some computers lags.

 ## Presets
-Here you can find a video of some presets we have found :
+Here you can find a video of some presets that you can use :

 https://user-images.githubusercontent.com/43465471/174476560-ac63e572-d3ec-4d77-86e5-a3977c7c6fb2.mp4